-Once you’ve named your score goals and assessed the gap between current performance and where you’d like the scores to be, it’s time to come up with a game plan for preparing for success.
+Once you’ve named your score goals and assessed the gap between current performance and where you’d like the scores to be, it’s time to come up with a game plan.

-No matter the path you choose, be sure you research your options well to make sure that the time and money you invest in SAT test prep is well worth the effort and price.
+No matter the path you choose for preparation, be sure you research your options well so that the time and money you invest in SAT prep is worth the effort and price.

 As someone who has taught SAT and ACT prep for over a decade, who has built each of the Higher Scores Test Prep courses from the ground up, and who still takes the SAT as an adult to make sure that what I’m teaching is indicative of what my students see on test day, I can tell you that not all test prep teachers or companies are created equally.

-And, if you have any questions about my SAT prep courses, please don’t hesitate to contact me by sending me a message or giving me a call at (760) 814-9655.
+If you have any questions about my SAT prep courses and whether they would be a good fit for your child, please don’t hesitate to contact me by sending me a message or giving me a call at (760) 814-9655.

-I would be happy to help answer any questions you have about how my online SAT prep courses can help your student improve his or her score quickly and effectively so your child can put the #2 pencil down and focus on the next big step – applying to college.
+I would be happy to help answer any questions you have about how my online SAT prep courses can help your child improve his or her score quickly and effectively so your child can put the #2 pencil down and focus on the next big step: applying to college.